jhphillips1029/EngineeringToolbox/README.md

 | EGEN310 | Multidisciplinary Engineering Design | 'Sophisticated' computer program for solving parts of MIT's Delta Design Game |
 | EGEN350 | Applied Engineering Data Analysis | Generalized probability function and helper functions |
 | EMEC341 | Adv Mechanics of Materials | Functions to convert between tensors and vectors and calculators for compliance and stiffness matrices |

+#### History

+The code contained here was written to help me complete assignments in the ME program at MSU.
+It began with the realization that most of the problems in EGEN201 (Statics) were fairly repetitive and should be easily codable.
+I ended up going overboard and devoting a substantial amount of time to writing a function that would solve for reaction forces for any statically determinate system.

+This helped me see problems in other classes that could be simplified with complex-ish code.
+Why do something for 6 minutes if you could automate it in 6 hours?
+You only need 10 repetitions to break even.
+I proceeded to create "solvers" for common problems for several other classes and continued to do so the next semester.

+The original repository, having originated from the engineering mechanics series was named engineeringMechanics, and has since been moved to private and replaced by this repository with better file architecture and an attempt at better layman-style explanations of the code.

 ## Using the Code